mdxtoc/qtpi/docs/ownership.md

 			if q1=q2 then ..

-	you either asking for something impossible (compare the actual bits) or doing something naughty (exploiting the implementation of the language).
+	you either asking for something impossible (compare the actual qbits) or doing something naughty (exploiting the implementation of the language).
 Not allowed, either way.
+It just feels wrong.

   * **A channel is either `^qbit` or `^classical`**

 	Protocol descriptions talk of processes sending qbits to each other and separately communicating information like basis and value over classical channels.
-So a channel either carries single qbits, or it carries values which don't include qbits.
-Easy to check after type assignment (typechecking).
+So I require that a channel either carries single qbits, or it carries values which don't include qbits.
+Easy to check.

   * **Function applications can't deliver qbits, or values containing qbits**